-Based out of Greybull, Wyoming, our paleontology field school students will learn how to identify fossil localities, map sections, and collect vertebrate fossils from the earliest Eocene beds in the Bighorn Basin in which extinct primates are known, and how to prospect for new fossil-bearing localities.
+Based out of Greybull, Wyoming, students will learn how to identify fossil localities, map sections, and collect vertebrate fossils from the earliest Eocene beds in the Bighorn Basin in which extinct primates are known, and how to prospect for new fossil-bearing localities.
 We are excited to offer this new opportunity for our students.

 Field Course Instructors

 Kim Nichols, Biological Anthropologist

 Out in the Field

 Check out photos from the 2015 field school.